timmarlowe/medicaltransport/README.md

 | 18    | pickup/drop-off 4 | 'er' 'floor' 'lobby' 'ride' 'th'|
 | 19    | wait time 5 | 'mins' 'return' 'wait' 'pharmacy' 'id'|
 | 20    | pickup/drop-off 5 | 'wc' 'transfer' 'doordoor' 'standard' 'manual'|

+While I did not use these topics in the final version of the modeling, it would be interesting to further investigate which topics are most related to cancellation.
+Initial plots indicate that some of the wait-time topics are slightly more related to cancellation than the others, but there is little definitive evidence for this.

 ### Pre-Processing/SMOTE
 As only roughly 25% of clients cancel late, there was a class imbalance, which I addressed using SMOTE, bringing my train data set up to 61,000 each of label 0 (no cancellation) and label 1 (late cancellation).
 The following code shows the concatenation of the nmf matrix with the data set and the SMOTE oversampling technique only on train data: